The retail car industry has been one of the last industries to fully embrace ecommerce.

 ‘Buy a Car’ Top 100

-We can see that there is a great deal of information on buying a car online available.
+We can see that there is a great deal of information about buying a car online available.

 Overview of the list